…crashing through the forest came a mature female. All Helen saw was the enormous grey ears flapping like flags on a windy day…

 ‘I’m OK, thank you,’ she replied, her voice redolent with nerves and uncertainty.

-Ignoring her unusual diffidence Xavier, her former tutor, said, ‘Well, what can I do for you, Helen, or perhaps I should say, Doctor Robinson?’
+Ignoring her unusual diffidence Xavier, her former tutor, said in his usual clipped style, ‘Well, what can I do for you, Helen, or perhaps I should say, Doctor Robinson?’
 A smile widened across his face.

 ‘Well, that’s not unusual after finishing a complex and demanding course.’